 Tentative HoneyBook Projects: visible in Google Cal.
 Tentative Projects are any that have not yet been booked, such as new inquiries or a Project with no booked files (signed Contract or paid retainer).

-Booked HoneyBook Projects: any Project that has either a signed Contract or the first payment (retainer) paid.
+Booked HoneyBook Projects: visible in Google Cal.
+Booked Projects are any Projects that have either a signed Contract or the first payment (retainer) paid.
 This would generally be inside a Proposal or Invoice.

 PLEASE NOTE: You cannot manually mark a Project as Booked within your calendar.
 If you wish to have a Project show up as Booked, you must have a signed Contract or a payment submitted by your client.